gchq/stroom-docs/content/en/docs/user-guide/pipelines/reference-data.md

 Also if you have some lookups that may not return a value and others that should always return a value then the feed/loader for the latter should be higher up the list so it is searched first.

+### Effective Streams

+Reference data lookups have the concept of _Effective Streams_.
+An effective stream is the most recent stream for a given {{< glossary "Feed" >}} that has an _effective date_ that is less than or equal to the date used for the lookup.
+When performing a lookup, Stroom will search the stream store to find all the effective streams in a time bucket that surrounds the lookup time.
+These sets of effective streams are cached so if a new reference stream is created it will not be used until the cached set has expired.
+To rectify this you can clear the cache `Reference Data - Effective Stream Cache` on the Caches screen accessed from:

+{{< stroom-menu "Monitoring" "Caches" >}}

 ### Standard Key/Value Lookups

 Standard key/value lookups consist of a simple string key and a value that is either a simple string or an XML fragment.
 Standard lookups are performed using the various forms of the [`stroom:lookup()`]({{< relref "./xslt/xslt-functions.md#lookup" >}}) XSLT function.

+{{% note %}}
+If the key is not found and the key is an integer then it will attempt a range lookup using the same key.
+This is to allow for maps that contain a mixture of key/value pairs and range/value pairs.
+{{% /note %}}

 ### Range Lookups

 Range lookups consist of a key that is an integer and a value that is either a simple string or an XML fragment.
 For more detail on range lookups see the XSLT function [`stroom:lookup()`]({{< relref "./xslt/xslt-functions.md#range-lookups" >}}).

+{{% note %}}
+The lookup will initially look for a single key that matches the lookup key.
+If an exact match is not found then it will look for a range that contains the key.
+This is to allow for maps that contain a mixture of key/value pairs and range/value pairs.
+{{% /note %}}

 ### Nested Map Lookups